Subungual Hematoma Facts

 Subungual Hematoma Pictures

 A thumb after it was hit with a large hammer.
 Notice that the dark discoloration beneath the nail takes up more than 75% of the area.
 This is blood.
 This hematoma required drainage to relieve the pressure.
 The battery-operated cautery unit and its tip when it is activated.
 Notice the red hot area used to burn the hole in the nail.
 The process of burning a hole in the nail to relieve the hematoma.
 Notice the blood draining from the hole after the hole was formed with the cautery unit's hot tip.
 The finger has been numbed prior to this procedure.
 The same thumb after it has been drained.
 Notice the hole in the nail and the blood draining from the hole.
 The large dark area beneath the nail (the hematoma) is practically gone.
 An example of a nail with a subungual hematoma that occupies less than 25% of the nail area.
 This hematoma did not require drainage.
-The same subungual hematoma three-and-one-half weeks after the original injury.
 A paperclip opened for use in draining a subungual hematoma.
 The open end would be heated to allow it to make a hole in the nail.